sxLii/cityu-ezproxy/README.md

 This config makes your browser automatically rewrite publisher URLs to go through CityU's EZproxy.
 The rewrite happens silently in the background — you click a link, and you land directly on the full-text version with a **"You have full access to this article via City University of Hong Kong Library"** banner and a Download PDF button.

 ## Installation

 ### 1. Install the Redirector browser extension

 - **Chrome / Edge**: [Redirector on Chrome Web Store](https://chromewebstore.google.com/detail/redirector/lioaeidejmlpffbndjhaameocfldlhin)
-- or any other Redirector browser extension are OK
+- or any other Redirector browser extension

 ### 2. Import the configuration